 - 4.1.1 The Sustainability Appraisal (SA) has recognised that the Central Southend AAP (SCAAP) has an important role to play in the sustainable development of this area and the wider Borough. - 4.1.2 The proposed SCAAP vision and objectives provide the foundation for the development of policies and proposals for the central area.
-However, these objectives are stronger for some areas, such as the importance of the conserving and enhancing the natural environment.
+However, these objectives are stronger for some areas, such as the importance of the conserving and enhancing the natural environment, the others such as resource use are covered in more detail by other parts of the LDF including the Core Strategy and DMD.

-4.2 SA of the Preferred Approach SCAAP 2015
+4.2 SA of the Revised Submission SCAAP 2016